fazlearefin/ubuntu-dev-machine-setup/README.md

 - Mount `/tmp` on tmpfs
 - Enable ufw firewall and configure for incoming ssh
 - Install [amix/vimrc](https://github.com/amix/vimrc) Vim Distribution
+  - Additional vim settings are enabled in `~/.vim_runtime/my_configs.vim` which are not part of the Vim Distribution.
+Edit this file if necessary.
 - Generate a `.zshrc` to enjoy zsh right away
   - Enable `oh-my-zsh` and some bundled plugins
   - Enable [bullet-train zsh theme](https://github.com/caiogondim/bullet-train.zsh)